-The Maine Department of Education will be sharing the data collected on the ARP data collection survey on our website by June 21, 2021 as referenced in the requirements of section 2001(i).
-The link will be shared with the U.S. Department of Education and the Office of Elementary and Secondary Education.
-The website will help school administrators, school personal and staff, students, families and community members and a widespread of stakeholders visual and understand the data that was collected and presented.
+The Maine Department of Education will be sharing the data that was collected on the ARP data collection survey on our website by June 21, 2021 as referenced in the requirements of section 2001(i).
+The link will be shared with the U.S. Department of Education.
+The website will help school administrators, school personal, educational staff, students, families, community members and the widespread of stakeholders to be able to visualize and understand the data that was collected and presented.